wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/shape-data/includes/4-5-exercise.md

     **"Name"** - Represents the column or column where the search is made

-    This will return all the records where the *Name* column contained the value entered in the Text Input control *SearchInput*.
+    This will return all the rows where the *Name* column contained the value entered in the Text Input control *SearchInput*.

 4. If you wanted to search more than one column, you can append the column names at the end of the expression.